 Ascertaining responsibility in a Savannah pedestrian accident requires knowledge of the Georgia laws that apply to this special type of personal injury case.
 In general, pedestrian accidents fall under a legal theory called “negligence per se.”
 Under this doctrine, an insurance company must look at whether a person’s actions were reasonable under the circumstances when establishing fault for an accident.

-Generally, the attorney or claims adjuster interpreting the law will look to see if a driver violated an applicable traffic statute.
+Generally, the pedestrian accident attorney or claims adjuster interpreting the law will look to see if a driver violated an applicable traffic statute.
 If he or she did, then the defendant will be responsible for any damages that result.

 To collect damages in a suit using the theory of negligence per se, a plaintiff must show evidence of the following: